 “A functional piece of DNA is called a gene.”

-The gene is a coding DNA sequence which encodes a specific protein.
+The gene is a coding DNA sequence that encodes a specific protein.
 Genes are the functional portion of our genome, approximately 3% portion of our genome encodes proteins.

 The gene is made up of the exonic and intronic regions in which the intronic regions are spliced out from the final gene product.

-“Alternative forms of a gene is called allele.”
+“Alternative forms of a gene are called an allele.”

 To understand this, let’s take an example,

-Suppose one gene encodes for the eye colour, let say it is EYE1, thus different eye colours can be produced by alteration in this gene.
+Suppose one gene encodes for the eye color, let say it is EYE1, thus different eye colors can be produced by alteration in this gene.

-Different alterations of EYE1 gene govern different eye colour are called alleles.
+Different alterations of EYE1 gene govern different eye color are called alleles.
 See the image,